Optimum Pre and Post Natal Care

 For Women’s Health, people may like to visit a practitioner for:

 - Pelvic floor issues

 - Lower back pain

 The team at Southside Clinic will assess your individual case and work with you to develop the most appropriate action plan going forward.
 This may include hands on treatment, referral to the GP or other health professional, referral for imaging such as an MRI or X-ray, individual exercise prescription and general nutritional advice.

 - An improvement in range of motion

 - Assistance with ligament stability

-- Improvement in bloody supply to the effected area
+- Improvement in bloody supply to the affected area

 - Reduction in swelling